 Spring holiday: 5 suggestions from 76 €

-The Val Gardena is an approx. 25 km long tributary valley of the Valle d’Isarco and is located in the north west of the South Tyrolean Dolomites.
-The valley stretches until the Sella- and Gardena mountain passes.
-The Ladin hospitality and big varied holiday offers make the Val Gardena a very popular destination for alpinists in summer.
-The Dolomites are tempting with their unique natural landscape, clear mountain lakes and high mountain tops.
+The Val Gardena is an approx. 25 km long tributary valley of the Valle Isarco valley in the north-west of the South Tyrolean Dolomites.
+The valley stretches until the Passo Sella and Gardena mountain passes.
+The Ladin hospitality, the activities on offer, the first class accommodations in Santa Cristina, Ortisei, Selva Gardena and Laion, and big varied holiday offers make it a very popular destination in summer.